Research

 • To provide training for MDs both within the institution and across institutions as well as training for APRNs, RNs, PTs, and dental providers regarding rare genetic/ metabolic bone disease.

-• (Active, active for enrollment) X-linked Hypophosphatemia Disease Monitoring Program for Adults with XLH
+• X-linked Hypophosphatemia Disease Monitoring Program for Pediatric Patients with XLH

-• (Active, closed for enrollment) A randomized, placebo-controlled study to assess the safety, tolerability, pharmacokinetics, and effects on heterotopic bone formation of regn2477 in patients with fibrodysplasia ossificans progressiva
+• A randomized, placebo-controlled study to assess the safety, tolerability, pharmacokinetics, and effects on heterotopic bone formation of regn2477 in patients with fibrodysplasia ossificans progressiva

-• (Active, closed for enrollment) A Phase 2b, Multicentre, Multinational, Double-blind, Dose-finding Study, incorporating an open label substudy, in Adult Patients with Type I, III or IV Osteogenesis Imperfecta Treated with setrusumab (BPS804).
+• A Phase 2/3, Multicentre, Multinational, Double-blind, Dose-finding Study, incorporating an open label substudy, in Adult Patients ages 12 to 26 with Type I, III or IV Osteogenesis Imperfecta Treated with setrusumab (BPS804)

-• (Active) ALX-HPP-501 An Observational, Longitudinal, Prospective, long term registry of Patients with Hypophosphatasia
+• ALX-HPP-501 An Observational, Longitudinal, Prospective, long term registry of Patients with Hypophosphatasia

-• (Active, active for enrollment) X-linked Hypophosphatemia Disease Monitoring Program for Pediatric Patients with XLH
+• X-linked Hypophosphatemia Disease Monitoring Program for Adults with XLH